 Recommended by Inna from PlanetDreaming.com

-Tybee is a city as well as an island located in Chatham County, Georgia, in the easternmost part of the state.
+Tybee is a city and an island located in Chatham County, Georgia, in the easternmost part of the state.
 Situated about 28 miles away from Savannah, it’s a popular tourist destination for visitors from the city and countrywide.

-Due to its strategic location near the mouth of the Savannah River, Tybee Island was once visited by pirates quite often.
-It is also known as Savannah Beach thanks to the proximity of the state’s capital.
-Tybee is a nature-lover’s paradise too since you can easily spot numerous bird species and even endangered loggerhead turtles.
+Due to its strategic location near the mouth of the Savannah River, pirates often visited Tybee Island.
+It is also known as Savannah Beach, thanks to the proximity of the state’s capital.
+Tybee is a nature-lovers paradise, too, since you can easily spot numerous bird species and even endangered loggerhead turtles.

-There are 2 main historic locations – the Civil War Fort Pulaski and the Tybee Island Lighthouse.
+There are two main historic locations – the Civil War Fort Pulaski and the Tybee Island Lighthouse.

 Today, you can walk around the fort to see the towers, moats, drawbridges, and other structures.
 What’s interesting about visiting this place is seeing the reconstructions that make you feel like you stepped back in time.
-You can roam around on your own or take part in one of the ranger-led tours which are a great opportunity to get to know the fort and learn about some interesting historical facts.
+You can roam on your own or participate in one of the ranger-led tours, which are an excellent opportunity to get to know the fort and learn about some interesting historical facts.

-Besides these landmarks, Tybee is a perfect beach destination for families and couples where you can enjoy watersports, try delicious seafood, spot wildlife and even learn some historical facts.
-There’s lots to see and do while visiting Tybee Island.
+Besides these landmarks, Tybee is a perfect beach destination for families and couples where you can enjoy watersports, try delicious seafood, spot wildlife, and even learn some historical facts.
+There are lots to see and do while visiting Tybee Island.
 Visiting Tybee Island is one of the top things to do in Savannah.

 #4 – Forsyth Park